-With only thirty days the wind of short, you start getting kind of short, you start getting timer".
-"Once you start getting all over again."
+With only thirty days left now, Gray is officially a "short timer".
+"Once you start getting kind of short, you start getting kind of scared . . . all over again."
 And time drags.
-"The timer".
-"Once you start getting kind of scared . . . all over again."
-And time drags.
-"The first kind of scared . . . all fast; but then, man, they don't kind of scared . . . and the first six months went real fast; but then, man, they don't move at all."
+"The first six months went real fast; but then, man, they don't move at all."

 Vietnam isn't all bad in Sgt.
 Gray's opinion-just mostly bad.
 "Actually, Vietnam might be a nice place to live if there weren't a war.
-Some of the people are real nice and friendly, at it and pinch it, then laugh like crazy."
+Some of the people are real nice and friendly.

 "There's a papasan down in Trang Bang who gives us a big bowl of noodle soup and a big glass of rum with a little tiny bit of coke in it every time we come to town.
 He won't let us pay him for it either, no matter how many of us come, or how often we come.
 He even gets mad if we try and pay him.
-He just stands there and smiles and brings another bowl of soup,
+He just stands there and smiles and brings another bowl of soup.

 "They seem amazed that we are so big," says the six-foot Negro.
-"Most of the Vietnamese get a kick out of my skin too, They think the color will rub off.
-The kids come over and rub
+"Most of the Vietnamese get a kick out of my skin too.
+They think the color will rub off.
+The kids come over and rub at it and pinch it, then laugh like crazy."